gcallah/BookReviews/biggar.md

 "And the claim that there are o universal truths is itself, of course, a dogmatic assertion of a universal truth."

-"Indigenous" people certainly knew lots of interesting things, and it is foolish to dismiss them as ignorant savages.
-But ironically, to insist that the knowledge they had was "science" is the demand it fit into a western framework.

 The contention made by, for instance, Philip Pilkington, is that the liberal desire to do away with all hierarchy has led to precisely the situation which distresses Biggar.